Doug E. Fresh: Early life

-Doug E. Fresh was born in Barbados with other family roots in Trinidad and Tobago as well.
-Fresh's grandfather, who came to Harlem, raised him alongside his father.
-Fresh went to school with a music program, where he played the drums, percussion and the trumpet.
-The school then cut the music department's budget and Fresh had to return the trumpet.
+Doug E. Fresh was born in Barbados and also had family roots in Trinidad and Tobago.
+His grandfather, who lived in Harlem, raised him.
+In his school's music program, Fresh played drums / percussion and the trumpet.
+After the school cut its music department's budget, Fresh had to return the trumpet.

-Fresh became acquainted with rapping from his brother bringing tapes of Grandmaster Flash and the Furious Five and DJ Hollywood into the house.
-Locally on the neighbourhood block there was a group called D & D Express with one of the members known as Teddy D, Teddy's nephews were making hip hop in the basement of a store playing on a turntable and experimenting with the echo chamber.
-It was there that Fresh would join in on the mic and start to rap.
-While in school he would write rhymes for poetry, as he was a big of fan of Langston Hughes, where he also won the local Langston Hughes award.
-During this time several local groups popped up including Ray Von and Johnny Wa, Harlem World, Celebrity Club, and Randy’s Place, the groups would throw parties in cafeterias of surrounding elementary and high schools in which Fresh would attend the parties.
+Fresh became acquainted with rapping when his brother brought home tapes of Grandmaster Flash and the Furious Five and DJ Hollywood.
+A neighbourhood rap group called D & D Express had a member known as Teddy D., whose nephews made hip hop music in a store basement by experimenting with a turntable's echo chamber.
+It was there that Fresh joined in on the mic and started to rap.
+A fan of Langston Hughes, Fresh wrote poetry rhymes and also won his school's Langston Hughes award.

+During this time, several local rap groups popped up, including Ray Von and Johnny Wa, Harlem World, Celebrity Club, and Randy’s Place.
+The groups would throw rap parties in cafeterias of area elementary and high schools, which Fresh would attend.
+Fresh's rap crew included his cousins Damon and James; as fans of The Cold Crush Brothers, they named themselves the Cold Cash Crew.

-In Fresh's personal crew he had Damon and James who were cousins, as a group they were big fans of The Cold Crush Brothers so they named themselves the Cold Cash Crew.
-At this time Fresh went by several names including Dougie Doug, Dougie D, Law-D, Dougie Doug the Prince of Love, and Christian D and the Criss Cross Crew.
-The name Doug E. Fresh came from someone at school doing an art piece of his name on the wall and he told them to list him as Dougie’s Fresh but the person incorrectly spelled it out as "Doug E. Fresh" instead.
-With his new name he would go to other schools and rap battle.
+Initially, Fresh went by several names including Dougie Doug, Dougie D, Law-D, Dougie Doug the Prince of Love, and Christian D and the Criss Cross Crew.
+The name Doug E. Fresh originated from an art piece of his name.
+The wall art at his school was supposed to read Dougie’s Fresh, but the artist incorrectly spelled it as "Doug E. Fresh" instead.
+Fresh used this new name when he rap battled at other schools.

-As for beatboxing, walking home after school every day Fresh would pass by the mom and pop record shop owned by Bobby Robinson where records would play outside of the store to passersby.
-He would hear records from artists like Grandmaster Flash, Spoonie Gee, Funky 4 + 1, and practice humming along to the bass-lines of the songs.
-One day outside listening to records, Fresh would try beatboxing in between records to which his friends reacted enthusiastically.
-Word of Fresh's skills spread further at a party in a park in the Lincoln Projects in East Harlem, where he rapped and beatboxed live.
-Another event came soon after where Kurtis Blow, who produced for The Fat Boys, lacked turntables and needed instrumentals to perform over so he recruited Fresh to beatbox.
+Fresh next developed his beatboxing skills.
+Walking home after school, he would pass by a mom and pop record shop owned by Bobby Robinson, where records would play outside to passersby.
+There, Fresh heard artists like Grandmaster Flash, Spoonie Gee, and Funky 4 + 1, and he hummed along to the bass lines.
+In between records, Fresh would beatbox, to which his friends reacted enthusiastically.
+At a park party in the Lincoln Projects of East Harlem, Fresh rapped and beatboxed live.
+At another event soon after, Kurtis Blow, who produced for The Fat Boys, recruited Fresh to beatbox because Blow lacked turntables and needed instrumentals to perform over.